derailed/lineman-derailed-template/README.md

-#DeRailed!!
+#DeRailed
 Creating Web Apps In The Right `Gear...
 An opiniated Lineman.js configuration using Angular, Bower and Ruby

 ## Motivation
   Getting started writing modern web apps has become increasingly